Vidzhel/talks/distributed-system-essentials/slides/01-reducing-dependency/index.md

 ![Untitled](./slides/01-reducing-dependency/microservices-api-balance.png) <!-- .element: class="big-image" -->

 Notes:
-- boundary - service that introduces boundary
+- in services, boundary is API exposed
 - balance between integration API and domain
 - isn't one shot process, especially at the beginning
 - monolith is crucial at the beginning, quickly iterate